Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Abstract

 \section{Abstract}

-Recent studies utilizing multi-modal data aimed at building a robust model for facial Action Unit (AU) detection.
-However, due to the heterogeneity of multi-modal data, multi-modal representation learning becomes one of the main challenges.
-On one hand, it is difficult to extract the relevant features from multi-modalities by only one feature extractor, on the other hand, previous studies have not fully explored the potential of multi-modal fusion strategies.
-For example, early fusion usually required all modalities to be present during inference, while late fusion and middle fusion increased the network size for feature learning.
-In contrast to a large amount of work on late fusion, there are few works on early fusion to explore the channel information.
-This paper presents a novel multi-modal network called Multi-modal Channel-Mixing (MCM), as a pre-trained model to learn a robust representation in order to facilitate the multi-modal fusion.
-We evaluate the learned representation on a downstream task of automatic facial action units detection.
-Specifically, it is a single stream encoder network that uses a channel-mixing module in early fusion, requiring only one modality in the downstream detection task.
-We also utilize the masked ViT encoder to learn features from the fusion image and reconstruct back two modalities with two ViT decoders.
-We have conducted extensive experiments on two public datasets, known as BP4D and DISFA, to evaluate the effectiveness and robustness of the proposed multimodal framework.
-The results show our approach is comparable or superior to the state-of-the-art baseline methods.
+Recent studies have focused on utilizing multi-modal data to develop robust models for facial Action Unit (AU) detection.
+However, the heterogeneity of multi-modal data poses challenges in learning effective representations.
+One such challenge is extracting relevant features from multiple modalities using a single feature extractor.
+Moreover, previous studies have not fully explored the potential of multi-modal fusion strategies.
+In contrast to the extensive work on late fusion, there are limited investigations on early fusion for channel information exploration.
+This paper presents a novel multi-modal reconstruction network, named \B{M}ultimodal \B{C}hannel-\B{M}ixing (\B{MCM}), as a pre-trained model to learn robust representation for facilitating multi-modal fusion.
+The approach follows an early fusion setup, integrating a Channel-Mixing module, where two out of five channels are randomly dropped.
+The dropped channels then are reconstructed from the remaining channels using masked autoencoder.
+This module not only reduces channel redundancy, but also facilitates multi-modal learning and reconstruction capabilities, resulting in robust feature learning.
+The encoder is fine-tuned on a downstream task of automatic facial action unit detection.
+Pre-training experiments were conducted on BP4D+, followed by fine-tuning on BP4D and DISFA to assess the effectiveness and robustness of the proposed framework.
+The results demonstrate that our method meets and surpasses the performance of state-of-the-art baseline methods.

-\section{INTRODUCTION}
+\section{Introduction}

 Facial Action Coding System (FACS)~\cite{Ekman1997} is designed to detect subtle facial changes by describing facial muscle movement, while the combination of basic AUs (Action Units) characterizes human expressions.
 Automatic AUs detection has been studied for decades in human emotion analysis and human facial behavior analysis.
 AUs may occur individually or in combinations, hence AUs detection has been mainly treated as a multi-label classification problem, which is a challenge in computer vision.